cpegeric/go-wikidump/README.md

+# The package is being rewritten.
+Unusable in the meantime.
 # go-wikidump
 This package was written in order to facilitate working with mediawiki dumps.
 You can use it to download a mediawiki dump and extract wikipedia pages from bz2 compressed files without the need to